flossy83/BeyonwizV2Patch/README.md

 The patch contains all the original unpatched code, and will only run the new patched code if it detects your box is a Beyonwiz V2.

-The new patched code was written to also be compatible with other Beyonwiz boxes running firmware 19.3.20200328, i.e V2-specific fixes will not be applied to other models.
+The new code was written to also be compatible with other Beyonwiz boxes running firmware 19.3.20200328, i.e V2-specific fixes will not be applied to other models.

 #### Installation